Do I need planning permission?

-However, minor work on Listed Buildings or work in Conservation Areas is likely to need consent.
+Minor work on Listed Buildings or work in Conservation Areas is also likely to need consent.

 In certain circumstances, developments are automatically permitted – this 'permitted development’ does not require consent.
-The rules on this are set out in the GPDO [67kb pdf].
 The sections below summarise the issues and further sources of advice.

 Check the 'Permission Needed?' section of the Planning Portal, and look up your project in their list of Common Projects.

 Contact Development Control if you do not find what you need.

 Difference between Building Regs and Planning Permission.
 Even if your building project does not need planning permission, you will still need to comply with Building Regulations.
 For more information, go to the Portals' extensive Building Regulations pages or our own Building Control pages.